songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_introduction.md

 * Securely store sensitive data.
 * Prevent accidental exposure of critical information.
-* Access control ensures only authorized entities can read them.
+* Access control ensures that only authorized entities can read them.